Send the link below via email or IMCopy

 All sorts of shady characters mingled with the crowd - including pimps and pickpockets.

-Nobles would pay an extra penny or so to sit in the gallery, the seats surrounding the stage.
+Others could pay an extra penny to sit in the covered gallery, the seats surrounding the stage.
+It cost an extra penny for a cushion.

-The most wealthy nobles could even pay to have their seats placed right on the stage.
+Rich merchants and nobles paid sixpence to have their seats placed right on the stage.

 Women would often go to see plays, but disguised themselves so they wouldn't be seen.